JuvatechLabs/filterByValue/README.md

     $ npm install

 ## Running the project

-    $ npm init

-   To download all the required packages

    $ node index.js

 ## TroubleShooting steps applicable for first timers
 Before starting the run